Private Organizations for Patient Safety (POPS)

 How to be part of POPS

-- Be a company involved in developing, manufacturing, and/or distributing products for hand hygiene, or be an umbrella association representing such companies (participation by developing country manufacturers is particularly encouraged)
+- Be a company involved in developing, manufacturing, and/or distributing products for hand hygiene or injection safety, or be an umbrella association representing such companies (participation by developing country manufacturers is particularly encouraged)

-- Agree to sign up to the code of conduct detailed below
+- Agree to sign up to the code of conduct issued by WHO

 - Agree to contribute to the WHO objective of advancing public health

-- Agree to actively participate in the web based forum
+- Agree to actively participate in the POPS web based forum and projects

 - Agree to collaborate with WHO in a manner consistent with the Organization's Guidelines on Interaction with Commercial Enterprises, including by refraining from using the WHO name and emblem for commercial or promotional purposes.